 GDPR has forced us to put in a larger amount of work to protect our and our client data.
 As a result, it has raised the standards for backup and disaster recovery, which is beneficial for everyone.

 Therefore, having appropriate access controls in place lowers the risk of accidental exposure to employees of confidential or sensitive data.
-It also adds the reassurance to our employees that their employer is meeting data handling security guidelines and defines clearly internal roles and responsibilities, as well as improving job satisfaction and productivity.
+It also adds reassurance to our employees that their employer is meeting data handling security guidelines and defines clearly internal roles and responsibilities, as well as improving job satisfaction and productivity.

 What did you learn through the process?

 We learned several things throughout the process that we didn’t know prior to attaining the certificate.
 This has allowed us to strengthen our business and offer a better service and higher standard of protection to our clients.